GREEN for RIGHT

 RED for WRONG

-A line from the 1979 Pink Floyd hit reads Teachers leave them kids alone.
+A line from a 1979 Pink Floyd hit reads Teachers leave them kids alone.
 A great song, but…

 Similarly, an English duo – Brian & Michael – had a hit in 1978 with a song called Matchstalk Men and Matchstalk Cats and Dogs.
 The song was a tribute to an English artist by the name of Laurence Stephen Lowry, 1887 -1976.
 Here are some of the lyrics: